California Uninsured Motorist Accident Attorneys

 If you decide you do not want to purchase these policies, your company will likely have you sign a waiver acknowledging that you received the offer for the coverage but declined it.
 There are three different types of coverage that fall into this category, including:

-• UM coverage that covers the costs of bodily injuries to you or your passengers if the negligent driver has no auto insurance coverage
+• Uninsured Motorist Bodily Injury (UMBI) — Covers the costs of bodily injuries to you or your passengers if the negligent driver has no auto insurance coverage.

-• UIM coverage that provides partial coverage for bodily injuries if the negligent driver does not have adequate insurance to cover the costs of your injuries
+• Underinsured Motorist (UIM) — Provides partial coverage for bodily injuries if the negligent driver does not have adequate insurance to cover the costs of your injuries.

-• UM coverage that provides up to $3,500 for property damage if the negligent driver has no insurance
+• Uninsured Motorist Property Damage (UMPD) — Provides up to $3,500 for property damage if the negligent driver has no insurance.

-When you decide to purchase UM and UIM coverage – which is always a wise choice – your own insurance policy should cover your losses even if the negligent driver has little to no insurance.
+When you decide to purchase UM and UIM coverage, your own insurance policy should cover your losses even if the negligent driver has little to no insurance.
 Your policy should provide coverage up to your policy limits.
 For instance:

-• You get hit by a driver who only has the minimum $15,000 coverage
+• You get hit by a driver who only has the minimum $30,000 coverage.

-• You have $85,000 available of your own insurance coverage for your remaining losses
+• You have $70,000 available from your own insurance coverage for your remaining losses.

-In the above scenario, if the negligent driver was completely uninsured, you would have up to $100,000 to cover your losses.
+• In the above scenario, if the negligent driver were completely uninsured, you would have up to $100,000 to cover your losses.

 Emperatriz Ayala